sparkflows/sparkflows-docs/docs/tutorials/analytics/housing-analysis.rst

 Below is the workflow.
 It does the following:

-* Reads multiple csv file in a directory.
+* Reads multiple csv file available in specific directory.
 * Filter it to aggregate number of bedrooms with specific price ranges.
 * Prints the results.